dottedmag/dottedmag.net/src/blog/06-de-drm-framebuffer.md

 and combine several megabytes' worth of data fast enough to generate video signal for every frame, so DRM planes have restrictions on pixel formats they accept.

+## Memory handles

+Display controller or GPU might have their own memory space, so DRM uses _handles_ to refer to allocated smemory.
+Some of these handles may be `mmap`ed to obtain memory pointers though it might be very slow.

 ## API

 DRM framebuffers are manipulated using the following `ioctls`:

 `DRM_IOCTL_MODE_ADDFB2` creates a new framebuffer.
-It takes framebuffer metadata (width/height/pixel format+modifier/flags, handles/pitches(strides) of planes), and returns framebuffer ID.
+It takes framebuffer metadata (width/height/pixel format+modifier/flags, handles/pitches(strides) of planes, memory handles of planes), and returns framebuffer ID.

 `DRM_IOCTL_MODE_RMFB` removes a framebuffer.

 `DRM_IOCTL_MODE_GETFB2` retrieves framebuffer metadata: everything one has supplied to `ADDFB2`.

-## Memory handles

-Display controller or GPU might have their own memory space, so DRM uses _handles_ to allocated memory.
-Some of these handles may be `mmap`ed to obtain memory pointers though it might be very slow.

 ## Dumb buffers